vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

 {{- end }}
 ```

-The `default` Role that comes with HULL can be used for this in the standard scenario but needs adding of the specific `rules:` required.
+The `default` Role that comes with HULL can be used for this in the standard scenario but needs the additional specific `rules:` shown.
 There are two interesting aspects about the given `rules:` section displayed above, namely the reference to `controller.electionID`:

 ```yaml
 - apiGroups: